2022-23 USC Transfer Acceptance Rate, Requirements, and Application Deadline

 Colleges that Send the Most Transfer Students to USC:

-The colleges that saw the greatest number of successful transfer applicants to USC in 2022 were:
+The colleges that saw the greatest number of successful transfer applicants in 2023 were:

 USC Transfer Application Essays